 – your teachers also run academic courses

-– you get familiar with the British education system, which is quite different than the Polish one
+– you get familiar with the British education system

 – you get a chance to integrate with student community by participating in academic life